-To grow your own organic food is a nice way to empower yourself from supermarketes and save money.
+To grow your own organic food is a nice way to empower yourself from supermarkets and save money.
 No-dig gardening is better for your back, but it means no garden forks or spades accidentally harming creatures like earthworms or baby stag beetles (big grubs in soil).
-Learn more on how to landscape your garden naturally.

 Raised beds are a good idea as you can grow in weed-free peat-free compost, for peaceful politics in action!
 For larger community gardens and allotments, Marmax Products sells good raised bed kits, made from recycled plastic.
 They have a 25-year guarantee as they won’t rot, corrode or splinter.